LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W05-D1-MidtermReview.md

-Note: Parts of this documnet were drafted using DeepSeek R1 and revisions drafted using Gemini 3.1 pro.
+Note: Parts of this document were drafted using DeepSeek R1 and revisions drafted using Gemini 3.1 pro.

 ---